AloDeepan/Product_level_forecast/PROJECT_PLAN_style_level_revenue_forecast.md

 ### Phase 4 — Segmentation on traits known in advance

-**Question.** What groups of styles behave alike, in terms a merchant would recognise?
+**Question.** What groups of styles behave alike, in terms a stakeholder would recognise?

 **Permitted inputs.** All computable as-of a forecast origin without seeing the future.